byrd-laif/soilMakers/readme.md

 ## *The Ecology Is The Economy.*

 **Conservation as consequence of lifestyle and work.**
+Transforming an ecological withdraw into a *return, an environMental deposit for the future.*

 ### *Putting the Biome on the Balance Sheet.*

 **Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.**

-***Transforming an ecological withdraw into a return, an environMental deposit for the future.
-Mobilizing bio-resources (organic refuse) and converting this into Eco-logical Pro-biotics for the Biome.
-Whole environMental health, soil to soul, returned as something meaningful.***
+***Ecosystems Based Adaptation:*** Mobilizing bio-resources (organic refuse) and converting this into Eco-logical Pro-biotics for the Biome.
+Whole health, soil to soul, returned as something meaningful.***

 ### *Eco-Logical Movement And Enterprise*